amilkov3/prelude-presentation/PITCHME.md

 } yield y
 ```

-Anyway the benefit to modeling imperativity like this is that you have think of and compose things
-inside of an appropriate monadic context (for effects that would be `IO`, for things that may throw exceptions `Either`,
-for values that may or may not be there `Option` (or `Maybe`)) which generally leads to, again, increased composability and
+ which generally leads to, again, increased composability and
 more explicit semantics behind whatever computation you are performing

 ---